Cosmo-Tech/cosmotech-api-java-client/docs/OrganizationApi.md

 # **addOrganizationAccessControl**
 > OrganizationAccessControl addOrganizationAccessControl(organizationId, organizationAccessControl)

-Add a control access to the Organization
+add a control acccess to the Organization

 ### Example
 ```java